MSocSc. (Clin.Psych.) UFS

 Consultation fees are charged at standard medical aid rates for a 51-60 minute session.

-I am registered with the Board of Healthcare Funders, which means that the practice can claim from the patients’ medical aid.
+We are registered with the Board of Healthcare Funders, which means that the practice can claim from the patients’ medical aid.
 This option is subject to the availability of funds in your savings account and or medical aid benefit schedule for psychological services.
 If medical aid funds are insufficient, it remains your responsibility to settle all outstanding fees.

 Cancellation and late-coming policy: